PyWaves/wallet-generator/README.md

 # Waves wallet generator
 This tool generates Waves addresses with 15 word seeds compatible with Waves Lite Client and Waves Full Node.
-The output is exported to a 'wallet.dat' for the Full Node and to a CSV file, 'addresses.csv', which contains the list of all generated addresses with seeds, private and public keys.
+The output is exported to a 'wallet.dat' for the Full Node and to a CSV file, 'addresses.csv', which contains the list of all generated addresses with seeds, private keys and public keys.

 ## Usage